4 Lessons in Parenting from Mr. Rogers

 Acknowledging the hard stuff we feel or think or do, while scary, actually makes it easier to manage.
 And the sooner we acknowledge our struggles, the sooner we can deal with them, and the less intense they will become.
 All that’s to say, please ask for help when you need it.
 Maybe you journal.
 Maybe your partner or best friend listens really well.
 Perhaps you’d like an objective ear, and a therapist could provide that.
 Somehow, find a way to mention and manage what’s really going on.

-You care best for others when you care well for yourself!
+You care best for others when you take care of yourself!